Josh Bell Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in MLB.

-- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.34).
+- The Cardinals have a 4.27 team ERA that ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to rank 13th in baseball in home runs given up (56 total, 1.1 per game).
+- The Cardinals rank 11th in baseball in home runs given up (56 total, one per game).

+- Montgomery (2-6) takes the mound for the Cardinals in his 11th start of the season.
+He has a 4.55 ERA in 55 1/3 innings pitched, with 52 strikeouts.

+- In his most recent outing on Monday against the Cincinnati Reds, the lefty tossed four innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.